10 Fast Ways To Stop Farting Now

 Next, think about how often you’re popping a stick of gum in your mouth.
 While gum is great for combating cravings and preventing you from eating, it can be very problematic when it comes to gas formation in the body.

-When you chew gum, you are essentially sucking in more air than normal, which is what leads to a build-up in the body that is then converted in your body.
+When you chew gum, you are essentially sucking in more air than normal, which is what leads to a build-up in the body that is then converted into your body.

 In addition to this, some of these sugar-free gums also contain sugar alcohols that for some people, can lead to gas formation.